stack-community/stack-lang/SECURITY.md

 1. **Do not create a public GitHub issue.**

-2. Send a private email to [kajizukataichi@outlook.jp](mailto:kajizukataichi@outlook.jp) with the subject "Security Vulnerability in Stack Programming Language."
+2. Send a private [email](mailto:kajizukataichi@outlook.jp) with the subject "Security Vulnerability in Stack Programming Language."

 3. Include a detailed description of the vulnerability, steps to reproduce it, and any related information.